apache/flink/docs/dev/table/common.md

 val sqlResult  = tableEnv.sqlQuery("SELECT ...
 FROM table2 ...")

-// emit a Table API result Table to a TableSink, same for SQL result tapiResult.insertInto("outputTable")
+// emit a Table API result Table to a TableSink, same for SQL result tapiResult.writeToSink(...)

 // execute
-env.execute()
+tableEnv.execute()

 {% endhighlight %}
 </div>
 </div>

+**Notes:**
-**Note:** Table API and SQL queries can be easily integrated with and embedded into DataStream or DataSet programs.
-Have a look at the [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.
+1. Table API and SQL queries can be easily integrated with and embedded into DataStream programs.
+Have a look at the [Integration with DataStream API](#integration-with-datastream-api) section to learn how DataStreams and DataSets can be converted into Tables and vice versa.
+2. For bounded stream job, we should always use `TableEnvironment.execute()` to submit and run the job.

 {% top %}